Everything You Need to Know About Beef Bone Broth Soup (Plus a Beef Broth Recipe)

 Bone Broth Hummus

-Rarely (if ever) will you find a hummus so packed with healthy fats, vitamins, and amino acids.
+Rarely (if ever) will you find a bone broth hummus that contains fats, vitamins, and amino acids.
 Simply allow the garbanzo beans to simmer in beef bone broth until it has been mostly absorbed.
 Then combine all remaining ingredients in the food processor for a light Mediterranean appetizer.

 The Easiest Beef Pho Recipe

-This gluten-free pho is much healthier than any pho you try at a Vietnamese restaurant.
+This gluten-free pho is just as delicious as any pho you try at a Vietnamese restaurant.
 Plus, it’s an incredibly easy recipe to make, taking just five minutes to prepare and 30 to cook over medium-high heat to bring out the unique Asian flavors.

 SIBO-Friendly Beef Ragu With Spaghetti Squash